 It is hereby determined and declared that public sanitary sewers are essential to the health, safety and welfare of the people of the city.
 Except as expressly permitted below, all properties located within the city lying west of the White River shall hook to the sanitary sewer system and shall not utilize any other type of on-site disposal method.
 At such time that sanitary sewer services become available within the city lying east of the White River, connection to the system would become mandatory.
 All new construction using sanitary sewer shall hook up to the system when construction is completed or the use commences, as required by this chapter.
-All existing properties within the city which are lawfully utilizing an on-site disposal system and are not hooked up to the sanitary system may continue to use the on-site system until such time as the system fails as determined by the local Health Department and/or the sanitary system becomes available to the property.
+All existing properties within the city which are lawfully utilizing an on-site disposal system fails as determined by the local Health Department and/or the sanitary system becomes available to the property.
 The White Cloud/Sherman Utilities Authority Board of Trustees may, at its discretion and for good cause shown, waive all or part of the hook-up charge for a particular property or development.
 This may only occur due to highly unusual circumstances, if it would not set a detrimental precedent and if it would not impair the financial well being of the sanitary system.
 Notification and enforcement of this section shall be in conformity with Public Act 368 of 1978, being M.C.L.A. §§ 333.12751 through 333.12758.
 (Ord. passed 9-2-80; Am.
 Ord. passed 11-15-82; Am.
 Ord.
 69, passed 8-7-00) Penalty, see § 10.99